MLOps engineer: complete hiring guide with job description

 The reality of building ML systems

 The failures happen in production.
 Infrastructure cannot scale.
 Monitoring is absent.
 Deployment takes weeks.
 Models drift and nobody notices until customers complain.
+By 2026, the IT skills shortage is expected to cost trillions in losses according to IDC.

 Your MLOps engineer prevents these failures.
 But only if you hire for production skills first.

 Stop looking for people who can do everything.
 Hire a strong DevOps engineer who is curious about machine learning.
 Teach them the ML concepts they need.
 Give them time to learn how models work and what makes them special.
+The IMF reports that 39% of today’s skills will become outdated by 2030, and skill demands are changing 66% faster in AI-exposed roles.
+Building on a strong DevOps foundation gives your hire the adaptability to evolve with the field.

 That approach works better than hiring a brilliant data scientist and hoping they figure out Kubernetes.